rcrowther/django-taxonomy/README.md

 ## Creating a Taxonomy
 Often, a taxonomy is associated with one model/object.
 In which case, you can create the taxonomy in the model for the app.
-If you use [Multiple Models](#multiple-models) it may be better to create the taxonomy in a freestanding app.
+If you use [Multiple Models](#multiple-models) it may be better to create the taxonomy in a freestanding app e.g.

+    /manage.py startapp categories

-Either way, here is an example of a declaration.
+and install.
+Either way, here is an example of a modeldeclaration.
 This adds a 'description' field, so the taxonomy can be used for more helpful user display.
 It also includes a 'slug' field, so the term titles can be used in URLs.
 That means the model has an get_absolute_url method too (see below),

+    from django.db import models
+    from taxonomy.models import TermBase, TermParentBase
+    from taxonomy.api import TaxonomyAPI

     class Category(TermBase):

         # Not unique.
 Terms may be in different taxonomies.
 They may